 It took revenuers more than three decades to catch Casey Jones, the king of moonshine whisky still makers “between the river”.
 Before he was arrested and jailed…Jones said he made stills – called “outfits” or “docks” locally – in “just about every hollow between Grand Rivers and Dover, Tennessee”.
 He even built one in Lyon County, directly across the Cumberland River from Eddyville penitentiary – one he admitted was “a little too close to the law for comfort”.

 Jones began making stills during the hard times that followed World War I. He had never seen a still before he turned out his first one.
 “I made the first one I ever saw,” he grinned.
 Throughout his lengthy career, Jones stuck with copper as a building material.
 He disdained the cheaper steel because it was coated with potentially lethal zinc.
 “Some of the boys used steel after boiling it in lye, but I never did,” said Jones.

-Using a hammer, snips, crimping pliers and a soldering iron, Jones fashioned his outfits.
+Using a torch, hammer, snips, crimping pliers and a soldering iron, Jones fashioned his outfits.
 “They’d carry me out to where they wanted the outfit built and carry me home after the job was done,” he said.
 Jones charged from $15 to $25, depending on the outfit’s size, and usually got a gallon or two of whisky as a bonus.